Death of Harry Dunn: Criminal prosecution and civil litigation

 On 18 June 2020, a preliminary hearing of the judicial review brought by the Dunn family took place at the High Court of Justice.
 In a submission to the court Tony Baldry, former Foreign and Commonwealth Office minister and signatory to the diplomatic immunity agreement covering the base at which Sacoolas' husband worked, stated that the agreement was "limited" and did not cover dependants.
 In a further submission Sir Ivor Roberts, a former longstanding diplomat, called the claim that Sacoolas was covered by diplomatic immunity "a palpable absurdity".
 An adjournment debate on RAF Croughton, in the House of Commons, was led by local Member of Parliament Andrea Leadsom, who focused on Dunn's death and called for the government to intervene and block plans to modify the airbase.
-As of August, the Attorney General for England and Wales is considering trying Sacoolas in absentia on a charge of causing death by dangerous driving.
-The prospect of a virtual trial, an option being considered by the attorney general, received support from the Prime Minister, Boris Johnson.
+As of August Suella Braverman, the Attorney General for England and Wales, was considering trying Sacoolas in absentia on a charge of causing death by dangerous driving.
+The prospect of a virtual trial, an option being considered by the attorney general, received support from the prime minister, Boris Johnson.

-On 9 September, a lawsuit for wrongful death was filed against Sacoolas and her husband in a Virginia federal court.
-A legal representative of the Dunn family stated: “Given Ms Sacoolas’ refusal to return to the UK, we look forward to bringing this case to a jury of Anne Sacoolas’ peers here in the United States.”
+On 9 September 2020, a lawsuit for wrongful death was filed against Sacoolas and her husband in a Virginia federal court.
+A legal representative of the Dunn family stated: "Given Ms Sacoolas' refusal to return to the UK, we look forward to bringing this case to a jury of Anne Sacoolas' peers here in the United States."
 The lawsuit alleges that Sacoolas did not notify the emergency services or police after the accident.
 On the same day, the Dunn family met with the Director of Public Prosecutions, Max Hill QC, after which it was reported that Hill had concluded that Sacoolas did not have diplomatic immunity and should not have been permitted to leave the country.
 However, a High Court ruling on 24 November 2020 concluded Sacoolas did have diplomatic immunity at the time of Dunn's death.

 The Virginia court held a hearing for the case against Sacoolas in February 2021.
 It was revealed in the court that Sacoolas was an employee of the CIA.
 This raised doubts about her claim for diplomatic immunity because it would not apply to any US administrative or technical staff under an agreement between the UK and the US in 1995.